Yearly Archives: 2011

 Made in China

-Since the internet bubble burst in 2000 and brought the world’s stock markets to collapse neither Europe nor the U.S. could really stabilize their economic situation.
-The stock market rebounded shortly only to crash unnoticed again soon after.
+China Since the dot-com bubble burst in 2000, bringing the world’s stock markets to collapse, neither Europe nor the US had been able to stabilise its economic situation.
+The stock market rebounded briefly, only to crash again soon after, unnoticed.
 The most recent major event was the subprime mortgage crisis.
-As a result of this, virtually all national banks of the western countries ...
-Read More »
+In response, virtually all the national banks of western countries …

 High Suicide Rate of Alaska’s Indigenous People